MultiSafepay/docs/content/api/orders/update-order.md

 `invoice_id` | string | optional

 Add your invoice ID to an existing order.
-The ID appears on [reports](/business/accounting/reports/) generated from your MultiSafepay account.
+The ID appears on [reports](/business/accounting/reports/) generated from your MultiSafepay dashboard.

 ----------------
 `invoice_url` | string | optional